cloudfoundry/exemplar-release/README.md

 Your templates should be simple enough to not need testing, such as by doing a simple passthrough to property parsing in your own code, but you may find yourself with more-complex templating needs, such as when writing a release wrapping third-party code.
-Testing BOSH templates is classically a hard topic, but it has been greatly simplified with a new version of the `bosh-template` Gem, and a proper documentation of [unit testing](unit-testing) with it.
+Testing BOSH templates is classically a hard topic, but it has been greatly simplified with a new version of the `bosh-template` Gem, and a proper documentation of [unit testing][unit-testing] with it.

 As it might still be difficult to test BOSH template rendering, you could also imagine having a simple template (e.g.
 `<% p('my-properties').to_json %>`) that you would transform with a custom executable, which you can test in your